v9

 2012 - 2016

-This is the current version of the site and represents a lot of the go-tos in my current toolkit.
 I have tried several different static site generators, starting off with Octopress, tried out Github Pages, a bunch of aborted attempts of rolling my own, and eventually have settled on Hugo.
 Here's my current set of tools:

 - Hugo: Go-based static site generator.